DanielFrauAlfaro/gait/README.md

 # GAIT (Gesture Analysis and Interpretation Toolkit)

-Welcome to the GAIT (Gesture Analysis and Interpretation Toolkit) repository!
-GAIT is a Python-based toolkit designed for analyzing and interpreting gestures captured from various sensors, such as accelerometers or motion capture devices.
-This toolkit provides a range of functionalities for processing, visualizing, and understanding gesture data.
+Welcome to the GAIT (Gesture Analysis and Interpretation Toolkit) repository for EI (Entornos Inteligentes) subject!
+This repository includes all scripts written for processing and analysing

 ## Features